abigiyas-code/Login-and-registration-page/README.md

-# loginandregisterpage
+# Login-and-registration-page
 Simple Login and registration page using golang programming language Development based on TDD (Test Driven Development) and BDD (Behaviour Driven Development) approaches Used frameworks:
 + CockroachDB for DataBase
 + Gin framwork for Server